yo-huey/hotel-review-rating/README.md

 # hotel-review-rating

-# Built a web application to predict hotel review ratings from one to five stars.
+## Deployed a machine learning model as a web application to predict hotel review ratings from one to five stars.